Here are a few things to consider in deciding when to take engagement photos.

 One tip: give yourselves plenty of time

 Keep in mind that your wedding photographer’s weekends probably book up early with… you guessed it… weddings!
-So trying to book engagement portraits on a weekend in October (most popular month for weddings) probably won’t be possible.
+So trying to book engagement portraits on a Saturday in October (most popular month for weddings) probably won’t be possible.
 I can’t speak for all photographers, but in the middle of busy wedding season, I can typically only accommodate weekday engagement sessions.
-If weekends are a must due to your work schedules, give your photographer plenty of time to help you find a date that works for both of you.
+If weekends are a must due to your work schedules, give yourselves plenty of time to pin down a date that works for both of you.

 Got it… Next question: what should I wear?